losizm/grapple/README.md

 The JSON library for Scala.

 ## Getting Started
-**Grapple** is a Scala library for reading and writing JSON content.
-It provides utilities for mapping instances of your classes to JSON values.

 To get started, add **Grapple** to your project:

 ```scala
 libraryDependencies += "com.github.losizm" %% "grapple" % "12.1.0"
 ```

-## A Little Grapple
-Here's a little of what **Grapple** offers.
+## Let's Grapple!
+**Grapple** is a library for reading and writing JSON content.
+It provides utilities for mapping instances of your classes to JSON values.

+Here is what the library offers&hellip;

 ### Usual Suspects
 To model standard JSON values, the library includes a list of classes with familiar names: `JsonObject`, `JsonArray`, `JsonString`, `JsonNumber`, `JsonBoolean`, and `JsonNull`.
-When making use of contextual abstraction, you're not required to deal with these classes directly a whole lot.
+When using implicit conversions, you're not required to deal with these classes directly.

 ### Reading and Writing
 Reading and writing are powered by `JsonInput` and `JsonOutput`.
-They convert values to and from JSON, with library-provided implementations for working with standard types like `String`, `Int`, and `Boolean`.
-You must provide custom implementations for converting to and from instances of your classes.
+They convert values to and from JSON, with library-provided implementations for working with standard types like `String`, `Int`, etc. You must provide custom implementations for converting to and from instances of your classes.

 ```scala